 Amsterdam Gay Pride parties & events

 During Gay Pride, Amsterdam is bursting with special parties, events and activities.
-Head to the Amsterdam Gay Pride website for the low-down on what's happening across the city.
+We'll publish our tips below in due course and check out the Amsterdam Gay Pride website for the complete low-down on what's happening across the city.

 Amsterdam Gay Pride Canal Parade

 The canal parade is the festival's centrepiece, where lavishly decorated barges give the term 'float' a literal meaning.
 On the second Saturday of the festival, participants on 80 vessels soak up the Dutch sun and put on a show with their onboard DJs, show-stopping themes and plenty of smiles, pleasing all spectators on the banks of the Prinsengracht and Amstel River.
 Smaller boats line the canal walls and at the mouths of adjoining canals, enjoying the party by shimmying up to each other, forming a huge flotilla of fun.

-Check out the video of the 2012 Amsterdam Gay Pride Canal Parade highlights for an idea of what's in store:
+Check out some Amsterdam Gay Pride 2013 highlights in the below video for an idea of what's in store:

 Alternative Amsterdam Gay Pride events